Polygenic Risk Test – Cardiovascular

 How It Works - Step By Step

-Results are ready in 4 to 8 weeks, giving you time to act early and make informed decisions.
+Results are ready in 4 to 8 weeks, enabling you to act early and make informed, proactive health decisions.